jimmyhmiller/eslint-fixit/README.md

-# Work in Progress
-Still working out some problems

 # Eslint-Fixit

 Eslint-Fixit is an easy way to fix eslint violations.
 It allows you to open up each of the eslint violations in your editor so you can fix them quickly.